xebialabs-community/stitch-by-example/rules/k8s/transfromation/README.md

 [Rule](stitch-rules-service-ports-guard.yaml) is applied for the `k8s.Resources` deployment, which have `kind` of `Service` and are deployed on the environment which name contains `prod` string.

 ### Processors
-Rule has three simple patch processors which uses JSON Patch to replace current value on given paths.
+Rule has three processors which uses macro of type `common:PatchReplace` to replace current value on given paths.

 Processor is applied in `POST_FLIGHT` phase of the Stitch transformation, which will ensure this rule is executed as one of the last ones.